Anadenanthera peregrina | Yopo Seeds | Angico | Cohoba

 It has been told, that in Peru, the Incan medicine men would use the snuff to foretell the future by communicating with otherworldly spirits.
 Since the disappearance of many of the indigenous cultures of the Amazon, it remains a mystery as to exactly what these cultures used the seeds for, leaving us to rely on archeological findings and stories passed down by word of mouth.

-The pods of Anadenanthera peregrina found growing from the Purica trees, when ripe, would open and expose the grayish seeds inside.
+The pods of Anadenanthera peregrina found growing from the Purica trees, when ripe, would open and expose the greyish seeds inside.
 Traditionally, these seeds were gathered, sometimes fermented, then moistened and grinded on stones to create a paste.
 The paste was then gently toasted over a slow burning fire and allowed to dry.
 Some accounts state that an alkaline substance, such as the ash of various plants or pulverized snail shells was then added to the Yopo mixture.
 The addition of a calcium or an alkaloid to ‘chews’ or ‘snuffs’ was and is a common practice among indigenous peoples, and as is done with Tobacco and Coca.
 It is believed to activate the medicine, however, in the case of Yopo, the admixture of an alkaline substance may not be essential.

 The indigenous tribes of South and Central America have also been known to use Yopo for the treatment of dysentery and gonorrhoea.
 Some reports also state it was used to treat digestive upset and pneumonia.

 Due to legislation we cannot ship this item to the following countries: Australia, Bulgaria, Canada, Finland, Lithuania, Switzerland and Russia.

 Our products are not certified by the FDA neither Health Canada for human consumption.
 They are sold for incense and soap making purposes, decorative purposes and/or legitimate ethnobotanical research.
 Our products are not sold and intended for human consumption.
 The information given about the plants is for academic purposes only and not intended to be used medically.
 Wakingherbs.com, its suppliers, agents, employees and distributors cannot be held accountable for any misuse of the products offered.